 Past professional affiliations include staff writer for The Miami Herald (1993-1999) and The Boston Globe (1988-1993), and as a cultural correspondent for The Washington Post (2000-2005).
 He was the Managing Editor for JAZZIZ magazine (2003-2008) and the pioneering bilingual website, El Sitio (1999-2000).
 He was also director of programming for the Americas for Fundación Autor, Spain (2007-2009).

-Other professional highlights include writing about arts, culture, and technology for the John S. and James L. Knight Foundation’s website; contributing commentary for National Public Radio’s Morning Edition, and features and columns for Downbeat and JazzTimes.
-He also has written program notes for venues such as Carnegie Hall, Jazz @ Lincoln Center, The Town Hall, New York City Center, and Miami’s Adrienne Arsht Performing Arts Center, and events such as the Edinburgh International Festival, Scotland.
+Other professional highlights include writing about arts, culture, and technology for the John S. and James L. Knight Foundation’s website; and contributing commentary for National Public Radio’s Morning Edition, and features and columns for Downbeat and JazzTimes.
+He has written program notes for venues such as Carnegie Hall, Jazz @ Lincoln Center, The Town Hall, New York City Center, and the Adrienne Arsht Performing Arts Center (Miami), and events such as the Edinburgh International Festival, Scotland.

 González hosted and produced Jazz With an Accent ®, a ten one-hour program series on global jazz for 88.9 FM WDNA in Miami (2010), and was the Curator of Jazz Programs for the Arsht Center, then Carnival Center, Miami (2005-2007).
 He also translated and annotated Astor Piazzolla, A Memoir (Amadeus Press, 2001) and curated, annotated, and produced the CD Universe of Rhythms: The GRAMMY Guide to Latin Music, for the inaugural Latin GRAMMY Awards in 2000.
 He also wrote the children’s book Gloria Estefan Cuban-American Singing Star (1993) for Millbrook Press’s Hispanic Heritage Series.